 trainingmodule in Avalanche is designed with modularity in mind.
 Its main goals are to:

-trainingmodule includes two main components:
+trainingmodule includes three main components:

 torch.optim.Optimizeralready initialized on your